pippinbarr/cart263-2020/slides/activity-raving-redactionist/activity-raving-redactionist.md

 We want the user to be able to redact revealed passages by clicking on them, so we need a click event handler using jQuery's `on` function

-1. Define a new function called something like `spanClicked` to handle clicks, in the function you should add the "redacted" class to the clicked span (again with the `this` selector) and also remove the "revealed" class from the clicked span (`this` selector)
+1. In your `setup` function, add a 'click' event to all spans ("span" selector) using `on()` that calls a `spanClicked` function
-1. In the "document ready" function, add a 'click' event to all spans ("span" selector) using `on()` that calls your `spanClicked` function
+1. Define a new function called `spanClicked` to handle the clicks, in the function you should add the "redacted" class to the clicked span (again with the `this` selector) and also remove the "revealed" class from the clicked span (`this` selector)

 (Look up the `on` event in the jQuery API if you want to see an example.)